NCATS-Tangerine/ros/README.md

 The Ros engine executes query graphs to compose knowledge networks.

-While the language provides common programming language constructs supporting variables, modularity, extensibility, templates, a type system, and dependency management, it is targeted at the distinctive challenges of creating **highly detailed knowledge graps enabling reasoning and inference**.
+While the language provides common programming language constructs supporting variables, modularity, extensibility, templates, a type system, and dependency management, it is targeted at the distinctive challenges of creating **highly detailed knowledge graphs enabling reasoning and inference**.
 The model supposes that this knowledge network construction will occur in the context of federated knowledge sources (like web APIs) supplying components of resulting graphs.

 ## Language